• Disease Overview

 Summary

-Wolfram syndrome is an inherited condition that is typically associated with childhood-onset insulin-dependent diabetes mellitus and progressive optic atrophy.
-In addition, many people with Wolfram syndrome also develop diabetes insipidus and sensorineural hearing loss.
-Another name for the syndrome is DIDMOAD, which refers to diabetes insipidus, diabetes mellitus, optic atrophy, and deafness.
-Most cases of Wolfram syndrome are caused by changes (mutations) in the WFS-1 gene.
-Less severe mutations in the WFS-1 gene cause WFS1-related disorders, in which the affected person has only some of the features of Wolfram syndrome, such as sensorineural hearing loss without diabetes or other features.
+Wolfram syndrome is an inherited condition that typically includes childhood-onset insulin-dependent diabetes mellitus and progressive optic atrophy.
+In addition, many people with Wolfram syndrome also develop diabetes insipidus, sensorineural hearing loss and autonomic nervous system degeneration.
+Another name for the syndrome is DIDMOAD, which is an acronym for diabetes insipidus, diabetes mellitus, optic atrophy, and deafness.
+Most cases of Wolfram syndrome are caused by changes (variants) in the WFS1 gene.
+Less severe variants in the WFS1 gene cause WFS1-related disorders, in which the affected person has only some of the features of Wolfram syndrome, such as sensorineural hearing loss without diabetes or other features.

 • Next section >